 “Tongue tie often runs in families.
 Some relatives may only have mild effects or no apparent symptoms while others show a severe impact on structure and function.
 As this strong familial tendency exists, parents may also notice a similarity to other relatives with tongue tie, especially in the older child.
 The similarities observed may include postures of lips and tongue, habits of speech, and shapes of the nose and face.” (tonguetie.net)

 In order to breastfeed effectively, a baby needs to have full movement of the tongue – they need to be able to create a seal will their lips and tongue to form a vacuum.
 The tongue needs to cup the breast and also be able to elevate, not only to perform a correct suck/swallow pattern (without excessive air intake), but also to undulate during feeding and create the negative pressure that = milk transfer.
 They need to be able to maintain this throughout the feed to trigger subsequent milk ejections.

-Not all babies with tongue tie struggle with feeding, even if easily visible it may be stretchy enough to allow the baby to feed.
+Not all babies with tongue tie struggle with feeding problems, even if easily visible it may be stretchy enough to allow the baby to feed.
 In this instance as the infant grows, it may not cause any further significant problems; in other cases further problems can be linked to the tie or the often resulting high palate into adulthood (as discussed later in this entry).
 Similarly not all problems are tongue tie, there are other factors that can hinder a baby’s ability to suck and swallow in an organised fashion (which is why it’s important to see someone thoroughly trained in oral assessment).

 Ultrasound evidence shows tongue tied infants use two different distinct sucking actions.
 The nipple ends up in a different place in the baby’s mouth, the suck is stronger, yet transfers less milk. (most resolved completely after frenulotomy) You can read more here